PET HEALTH

 Three minutes

-If you’ve ever been in a situation where your dog is injured or sick, you know how scary it can be to bring them to the vet and have an array of tests run.
-One of the most common diagnostic tests is an X-ray, which can be used to identify illness or injury.
-They can also be used preventatively to check in on your dog’s health or monitor their recovery after a procedure.
+One of the most common diagnostic tests for dogs is an X-ray, which can be used to identify an obstruction, illness, or injury.
+They are also sometimes used preventively to check in on your dog’s health or monitor their recovery after a procedure.

 What Is an X-Ray and Why Would My Dog Need One?

-X-rays — also known as radiographs — are diagnostic imaging tests that penetrate tissue to show internal structures, like bones and teeth, as well as some soft tissues, like the kidneys and liver.2 The process is similar to human X-rays, although the voltage is different to accommodate differences in human and dog anatomy.
+X-rays — also known as radiographs — are diagnostic imaging tests that penetrate tissue to show internal structures, like bones and teeth, as well as some soft tissues, like the kidneys and liver.4

-• Some common reasons your veterinarian may recommend your dog get an X-ray include:
+The reason for your dog’s X-ray can influence the cost, depending on the time and resources needed.
+Some common reasons your veterinarian may recommend your dog get an X-ray include:1,4

 • If you suspect they’ve ingested a foreign object